tarantool/doc/doc/platform/app/app_roles.rst

 Once the editing of the role object is finished, the :ref:`config:reload() <config_api_reference_reload>` is triggered automatically to apply the changes.
-However, if the :ref:`config.reload <configuration_reference_config_reload>` option is set to ``manual``, then the user must manually perform configuration reload or restart Tarantool instance.
+However, if the :ref:`config.reload <configuration_reference_config_reload>` option is set to ``manual``, then the you must manually perform configuration reload or restart the Tarantool instance with the role.

 .. _roles_create_custom_role_stop: